 The Program on U.S.-Japan Relations was founded in 1980 in response to Japan's rise as a leading global power.
-It seeks to advance knowledge of US-Japan relations; contemporary Japanese politics, economy, society, and culture in comparative perspective; common problems of developed democracies; the globalization of Japan's popular culture; the rise of civil society in Asia; the international relations of Asia; and global governance of issues such as energy, environment, and public health.
+It seeks to advance knowledge of US-Japan relations; contemporary Japanese politics, economy, society, and culture in comparative perspective; common problems of developed democracies; the globalization of Japan's popular culture; the rise of civil society in Asia; the international relations of Asia; and global governance of issues such as trade, environment, and public health.
 The program enables outstanding scholars and professionals from Japan, the United States, and other countries to conduct research within these areas of inquiry.

 The program advances the educational mission of the University in a variety of ways, including fostering “research pairs” between the program's associates and Harvard graduate students, and working with the Edwin O. Reischauer Institute of Japanese Studies to provide internship opportunities for Harvard College students in Japan.

-The director of the Program on U.S.-Japan Relations is Susan J. Pharr, Edwin O. Reischauer Professor of Japanese Politics.
-Shinju Fujihira is the executive director, Bill Nehring is the program coordinator, and Xiao Tian is the staff assistant.
+The director of the Program on U.S.-Japan Relations is Christina L. Davis, Edwin O. Reischauer Professor of Japanese Politics, Department of Government, and Susan S. and Kenneth L. Wallach Professor at Radcliffe Institute for Advanced Study at Harvard University.
+Shinju Fujihira is the executive director, Jennifer Crist is the program coordinator, and Sophie Welsh is the research assistant.
 The program offices are located at 61 Kirkland Street.